Layer812/vgmM5/README.md

 *(Please refer to the Supported Sound Chips table in the Japanese section above)*

 ### Features
-- **Online Mode (Jukebox)**: Connect via Wi-Fi to stream VGM/VGZ/MDX files directly from the cloud without the need to download and save them to a MicroSD card.
+- **Online Mode (Jukebox)**: Connect via Wi-Fi to play VGM/VGZ files directly from the cloud without the need to download and save them to a MicroSD card.
 - **MDX (X68000) Support**: Added playback support for the MDX format, popular on the Sharp X68000.
 - **VGZ (GZIP) Support**: Plays directly without decompression.
 - **Lightweight & Fast**: Highly optimized for M5Stack's limited hardware resources.